JueK3y-Prv/Project-TypeError/README.md

 <br>

-###### _Legal notice: The source code of the files and ALL images (in the img folder) are subject to German copyright law and are protected by copyright according to § 2 UrhG.
+###### _Legal notice: The source code of the files and ALL images (in the img folder, except the marked ones) are subject to German copyright law and are protected by copyright according to § 2 UrhG.
 Any use beyond personal use is only allowed with permission of the owner of this website (Julian Kennedy & the creater of LVM).<br>DO NOT indicate used program sections and images as your own.
 Certain program sections and images were not developed by me and are therefore subject to a different copyright. ©2020 - 2021 by Julian Kennedy (aka JueK3y)_